Sewerage released in flash-floods | Dandenong Star Journal

 By Cam Lucadou-Wells

-During a deluge of up to 48 millimetres – much of which fell in minutes – there was flash-flooding across the council area and greater Melbourne.
+During a deluge of up to 48mm – much of which fell in minutes – there was flash-flooding across the council area and greater Melbourne.

 Stormwater drains became overloaded, leading to “controlled spills” that flooded into the sewerage system, South East Water service delivery manager Simon Willis said.